Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 Now, pricing is one extreme or the other.

-Either the tour (or vigil) has lowered its prices to attract more visitors, or they have to charge very high fees since the site will otherwise be closed to the public.
+Either the tour (or vigil) has lowered its prices to attract more visitors, or they have to charge very high fees to maintain the site.

 For me, that’s a coin-flip.